cran-task-views/MissingData/MissingData.md

     zeros, left-censored and missing data).
 -   *Imputation for meta-analyses* of binary outcomes is provided in `r pkg("metasens")`.
--   `r pkg("experiment")` handles missing values in experimental design such as randomized experiments with missing covariate and outcome data, matched-pairs design with missing outcome.
+-   *Experimental design*: `r pkg("experiment")` handles missing values in experimental design such as randomized experiments with missing covariate and outcome data, matched-pairs design with missing outcome.
--   `r pkg("dejaVu")` performs multiple imputation of recurrent event data based on a negative binomial regression model.
+-   *Recurrent eventq*: `r pkg("dejaVu")` performs multiple imputation of recurrent event data based on a negative binomial regression model.

+[**Specific tasks**]{#tasks}

+-   *Regression and classification*: many different supervised methods can accommodate the presence of missing values. `r pkg("randomForest")`, `r pkg("grf")`, and `r pkg("StratifiedRF")` handle missing values in predictors in various random forest based methods. `r pkg("misaem")` handles missing data in linear and logistic regression and allows for model selection. `r pkg("psfmi")` also provides a framework for model selection for various linear models in multiply imputed datasets.
+    `r pkg("naivebayes")` provides an efficient implementation of the naive Bayes classifier in the presence of missing data. `r pkg("plsRbeta")` implements PLS for beta regression models with missing data in the predictors. `r pkg("lqr")` provides quantile regression estimates based on various distributions in the presence of missing values and censored data.
+    `r pkg("eigenmodel")` handles missing values in regression models for symmetric relational data.
+-   *Clustering*: `r pkg("biclustermd")` handles missing data in biclustering. `r pkg("RMixtComp")`,
+    `r pkg("MGMM")` and `r pkg("mixture")` fit
+    various mixture models in the presence of missing data.
+-   *Tests* for two-sample paired missing data are implemented in `r pkg("robustrank")`.
+-   *Outlier detection* (and robust analysis) in the presence of missing values is implemented in `r pkg("GSE")` and `r pkg("rrcovNA")`

 [**Specific application fields**]{#applications}